weltwärts

 North-South component

 Young people’s interest in development volunteer service is high.
-Every year, approximately 3,500 volunteers take part in weltwärts and some 44,500 volunteers have gone on assignment abroad since 2008.
-Around 66 percent of the participants are women and the average age across all volunteers is 19.5.
+Every year, approximately 2.500 volunteers take part in weltwärts and some 50.000 volunteers have gone on assignment abroad since 2008.
+Around 67 percent of the participants are women and the average age across all volunteers is 19.5.
+Latin America is the region with the highest number of assignments.

 To the sending organisations